-The attendance officer will contact the parents when a student is given an unexcused absence.
+The Nurse/Health, Safety & Attendance Officer will contact the parents when a student is given an unexcused absence.

-After an absence of three days (consecutive or nonconsecutive), the attendance officer will investigate and review the situation.
+After an absence of three days (consecutive or nonconsecutive), the Nurse/Health, Safety & Attendance Officer will investigate and review the situation.
 On the fifth day of absence, a letter will be sent to the parent, sending school principal and counselor.
-Parents will also receive a telephone call from the attendance officer.
+Parents will also receive a telephone call from the Nurse/Health, Safety & Attendance Officer.
 A conference may be requested with the student and/or parents.
 Unexcused absences of ten may result in suspension from the Career Center.

 Student Vacation time - The number of different types of trips per year is not to exceed two.
 The number of days is not to exceed seven per year.
 A parent/guardian needs to notify the school one week prior to any family vacation time during school days.
+Approval for student vacation time is granted by the student's sending school.